Does Hot Sauce Go Bad?

 How Can You Tell If Hot Sauce is Bad?

+Mold or strange floaty things that weren’t there before – If your hot sauce is developing its own ecosystem, toss it.
 What you’re looking for to tell if there’s spoilage are little black dots that weren’t there before.
 Normal black dots could be something as simple as pepper, but if they’re new to you, they might be mold.
-This mold isn’t incredibly bad for you, but you want to take off the lid and dump the bottle.
+Take off the lid and dump the bottle.
 We don’t recommend just tossing the bottle in the trash, because mold growth can create gas that can cause the bottle (or in our case, the cap) to pop.

-If it passes the sight test, give it a sniff.
+Funky Smell – If it passes the sight test, give it a sniff.
+If it smells more like regret than spice, don’t risk it.
 But what are you smelling for?
 Anything that makes you go “blurg.”
-Just trust your instincts here – humans evolved to be put off of smells that might make them sick if they consume the source of the stink.
+Just trust your instincts here – humans evolved to be put off of smells that might make them sick.

-And truthfully, if you’re eating hot sauce that’s too old, all you’re typically consuming is a little bad yeast or mold.
-You certainly don’t WANT to consume that, and it could give you an upset stomach, but it’s most likely to just cause an imperfect taste with no long-term damage.
+If you’re eating hot sauce that’s too old, all you’re typically consuming is a little bad yeast or mold.
+You certainly don’t WANT to consume that, and it could give you an upset stomach, but it probably will cause no long-term damage.

 How Long Does Secret Aardvark Hot Sauce Last?

 Thanks for asking!
-Since Secret Aardvark is made with fruits and vegetables, including tomatoes and carrots, we recommend refrigerating after opening and consuming within three months.
-That’s the time period during which you’ll get the full flavor we aim for, and you won’t have to worry about mold (unless you’re dipping food directly into it, which we seriously don’t recommend).
+Since Secret Aardvark Hot Sauce is made with fruits and vegetables, including tomatoes and carrots, we recommend refrigerating after opening and consuming within about a year.
+For creamy hot sauces, like our Spicy Mayo Habanero Spread or Serrabanero Ranch Dressing & Dip, our “best-by” date for an un-opened bottle is one year (or 6 months if opened and refrigerated).
+That’s the time period during which you’ll get the full flavor we aim for.